provenance-io/provenance/x/exchange/spec/02_state.md

 ## Params

-All params entries start with the type byte `0x00`
+All params entries start with the type byte `0x00` followed by a string identifying the entry type.

-Each split is stored as a `uint16` (2 bytes) in big-endian order.
+Each `<split>` is stored as a `uint16` (2 bytes) in big-endian order.

+The byte `0x1E` is used in a few places as a record separator.

 See also: [Params](06_params.md#params).

 ### Default Split

 The default split defines the split amount (in basis points) the exchange receives of fees when there is not an applicable specific denom split.

 * Key:`0x00 | "split" (5 bytes)`
-* Value: `uint16`
+* Value: `<split (2 bytes)>`

 ### Specific Denom Split